novinsdev/tasktracker-web/README.md

 ## 🔐 License & Usage Notice

-This project is shared publicly to showcase learning, craftsmanship, and technical capabilities.

-While the repository is accessible, the source code and all associated materials remain the intellectual property of the author.
+This project is shared publicly to showcase learning, craftsmanship, and technical capabilities.q While the repository is accessible, the source code and all associated materials remain the intellectual property of the author.
 To maintain the integrity of this work, please refrain from reusing the code directly in other projects or redistributing it in any form.
 If you wish to reference the project, linking to the repository is warmly appreciated.
 Thank you for respecting the spirit in which this work is made available.
 ---